metaregress/DynePrototype/README.md

 Character.py describes a character.
 Until it gets a profession and some abilities, it's just a half-initialized ball of stats with a move and attack ability.

 Profession.py is a container for profession information.
 The actual professions are detailed in the professions folder.
 Professions can be applied to Characters, conferring all their bonuses to the characters.

+Items are similar to professions in their structure; Items.py shows how they are built, and then instances are created from the py/json files in the items folder.
+I'm thinking about moving this to a monolithic ItemLoader class that will just grab all the json and build a dict of items, but that can be addressed later.